MomentumData/Atopic-Dermatitis-and-Sleep/README.md

 ## Algorithms for case identification

-### Atopic Dermatitis (AD)
+### Active Atopic Dermatitis
-AD will be identified and defined using a validated AD case definition.[^1] AD case identification will use a combination of AD specific diagnosis codes and two or more AD treatment prescribed on different dates.
+Atopic Dermatitis (AD) will be identified and defined using a validated AD case definition.[^1] AD case identification will use a combination of AD specific diagnosis codes and two or more AD treatment prescribed on different dates, within 365 days of each other.
+AD is considered to remain active until 365 days after the final prescription in a period of ongoing prescribing.

+## Atopic Dermatitis
-- People identified with a specific diagnosis code for [AD](https://github.com/MomentumData/Momentum-Data-Codelists/tree/0402c36e3628604fa4df5b0254d76b0449f1bda0/Conditions/AD%20(Atopic%20Dermatitis))
+- People identified with a specific diagnosis code for [Atopic Dermatitis](https://github.com/MomentumData/Momentum-Data-Codelists/tree/0402c36e3628604fa4df5b0254d76b0449f1bda0/Conditions/AD%20(Atopic%20Dermatitis))

 ### AD treatments